 - Cool the cake in the pan for at least a half an hour and then carefully remove it to cool on a wire rack.

 - After the cake is completely cook you can wrap it in foil.
-If you are making it well ahead of time, you can keep it in a cool dry place for a couple of weeks, feeding it once a week with a bit more rum.
+If you are making it well ahead of time, you can keep it in a cool dry place for six to eight weeks, feeding it once a week with a bit more rum.
+Of course, if you make the cake closer to the time you want to serve it, you can still 'feed' it in this way once a week until you cover it with marzipan.

-- Mix the ground almonds, sugar and icing sugar together.
+- To make the marzipan from scratch, mix the ground almonds, sugar and icing sugar together.

 - Rub or cut the butter into this mixture until it looks like coarse breadcrumbs.